luebbert42/laravel5-bootstrap-sass-webpack/readme.md

 # start gulp to watch changes on sass/js-Files (see gulpfile.js for details)
 gulp watch

+# check that codeception is running
+codecept run

 # start webserver
 php artisan serve